Fruit tree recommendations for South East Queensland

 Bears fruit intermittently.
 Each 'tree' lives a bit more than a year.

-I am not entirely sure about the variety of this one, as some people call it a lady finger.
+I am not entirely sure about the variety of this one.
+It is an old variety that has been in the family for a few generations.
+We call it Ladyfinger, but it tastes different to the ones in the shop, and also handles differently - though both of these observations may be attributable to the Ladyfinger banas in the shop being picked before they are ripe.
 The fruit is short and stubby and has very thin skin that looks like it has been attacked by something, but the fruit inside is fine.
-The fruit has a sweet flavour that seems unusual if you are used to eating Cavendish bananas from the shop.
+The fruit has a strong sweet flavour that seems unusual if you are used to eating bananas from the shop.
 They are thirsty, but apart from that easy to grow, so select a location that is naturally wet.
 I divert my roofing downpipe onto them.
 They do sometimes blow over while fruiting, so if I suspect that is going to happen I will support it with rope.
 The tree will grow quickly and set fruit within a year, but the fruit take a long time to form and ripen, and will wait till warmer weather if they set in winter.
 Cut the purple flower off the fruit stem when it stops setting fruit.
 Apparently this saves ‘energy’ which is diverted to the fruit instead.
 Harvest the banana by cutting down the entire tree when you see a few yellowing fruit.
 You cannot leave the fruit to ripen on the tree, or the bats will get them.
-When you harvest a bunch of bananas, cut the hands of the bunch immediately.
+When you harvest a bunch of bananas, cut the hands off the bunch immediately.
 When the fruit is ripe, it will fall off the hand if disturbed, leaving the skin broken.
 I put the ripest fruit in the hottest room of the house and the greenest fruit in the coolest, to spread out the crop a bit.
 The ‘tree’ will self propagate rapidly, but this slows down fruiting.
 So, kill most of the saplings by cutting with a small, serrated paring knife, scooping out the middle, and dropping a teaspoon of kerosene in.
 Limit a clump to 3 trees at any one time.
 This will allow you to control which direction your clump grows in.
 Propagate by digging up a sapling and moving it.
 You may not get much root material on it, in which case it will need regular water until established (and then even more water…).
 Note that digging around the base of a tree may destabilise it and will reduce its growth.
-I wait until I have harvested a tree that grew in a dead end direction and is a bit separated from the main clump, then I can safely get about ten saplings from it before it dies off completely.
-I also have some Dwarf Cavendish and Dwarf Ducasse growing, but am yet to get fruit from them.
+I wait until I have harvested a tree that grew in a dead end direction and is a bit separated from the main clump, then I can safely get about 20 saplings from it before it dies off completely.
+I also have some Dwarf Cavendish, Dwarf Ducasse and Goldfinger growing, but am yet to get fruit from them.
+I had a Dwarf Red Dacca sapling, but a bug ate the core out of it and killed it.
 Click here for more information.

 Native habitat: tropical America